daniel-oa/motor-predictive-maintenance/README.md

 `notebooks/complete model.ipynb`

-Install the Python dependencies listed in `requirements.txt`, then run the notebook.
+Install the Python dependencies listed in requirements.txt, then run the notebook.
+The Raspberry Pi application requires the additional dependencies listed in requirements-pi.txt.

 When prompted, provide the path to the generated `motor_data_complete.csv` file.